 SCS are intended to complement – not replace – existing prevention, harm reduction and treatment interventions as part of a comprehensive public health approach to overdose and other negative consequences of problematic drug use.

 Over 100 such programs are already operating successfully around the world while advocacy continues to establish these essential public health services in the United States.
-Statewide efforts are currently gaining momentum in New York and California in addition to local plans evolving in cities like Seattle, San Francisco, Ithaca and Baltimore.
+Statewide efforts are currently gaining momentum in New York and California in addition to local plans evolving in cities like Seattle, San Francisco, Ithaca, Baltimore, New York City and Philadelphia.

 As shown in recent cost-benefit analyses on prospective SIFs in San Francisco and Baltimore, SIFs are extremely cost effective and can generate millions of dollars in annual savings.
 Evidence shows they improve access to drug treatment and other needed services while reducing the risk of disease transmission and skin and soft tissue infections, preventing overdose deaths, and providing alternatives to public injecting and improper syringe disposal.
 That is why a growing body of public health experts and medical professionals, including the American Medical Association, support the establishment of these facilities in the United States.